-NFL Offensive Player of the Year - Predictions & Odds 2020
+NFL Offensive Player of the Year Predictions & Odds 2022/2023

-- Our top predictions and picks for the season.
+- See our top predictions and picks for the season

-- View stats from past seasons to help give you an edge over the sportsbooks.
+- View stats from past seasons to help give you an edge over the sportsbooks

 At the end of every NFL season, the Associated Press (AP) gives out its prestigious Offensive Player of the Year (OPOY) Award to the offensive player who had the most impressive season.